Adversarial Examples for Models of Code: Evaluation

 \subsubsection{Adversarial Strategies}

 While there are a variety of possible adversarial perturbations, we focus on two main adversarial strategies: \begin{itemize} \item \textbf{Variable Renaming (\varname)}: choose a single variable, and iteratively change its name until the model's prediction is changed, using a BFS (as explained in \Cref{sec:approach}).
 Eventually, the ``distance'' between the original code and the adversarial code is \emph{a single variable name at most}. \item \textbf{Dead-Code Insertion (\deadcode)}: insert a new unused variable declaration and derive the model with respect to its name.
 The advantage of this strategy is that the existing code remains unchanged, which might make this attack more difficult to notice.
-Seemingly, this kind of attack can be mitigated by ignoring unused variables.
+Seemingly, this kind of attack can be mitigated by removing unused variables before feeding the code into the trained model.
 Nonetheless, in the general case, detecting an unreachable code is undecidable.
-We arbitrarily always placed the dead code at the end of the input method, and used our attack to find a new name for the new (unused) declared variable.
-In our preliminary experiments we observed that placing the dead code \emph{anywhere} else works very similarly.
+In all cases, we arbitrarily placed the dead code at the end of the input method, and used our attack to find a new name for the new (unused) declared variable.
+In our preliminary experiments we observed that placing the dead code \emph{anywhere} else works similarly.
 In this attack strategy, \emph{a single variable declaration} is inserted.
 Thus, the ``distance'' between the original code and the adversarial code is \emph{a single variable declaration statement}.

 \end{itemize}